shuhaocoding/For_work/README.md

 # for_work
-After learning the basics of programming, I applied those knowledge to my thesis project.
-Here are some scripts I wrote (mainly in Python, R, and shell scripts) for various data analysis tasks.
+Here are some scripts I wrote (mainly in Python, R, and shell scripts) for various data analysis tasks during my thesis project.